CodeYourFuture/syllabus/docs/js-core-3/week-1/lesson.md

 [Stack Overflow](https://stackoverflow.com/) is a crucial tool for lots of new developers in finding answers to their programming problems.
 While a lot of the information is very good there are several points to keep in mind.

 - Information goes out of date very quickly
-  - You have to make sure that what your looking at it new
+  - You have to make sure that what your looking at is new
 - Don't copy and paste code
   - If you don't understand what your code does then there is no pointing using it since soon you won't be able to debug it
 - The Chosen Answer isn't always the right answer for you